- Docs

 Invoice Mechanism For Overages

-For monthly payers, the cost of the additional users will be added as an overage line item on your next monthly invoice.
+For monthly payers, the cost of the additional users will be added as overage line items on your next monthly invoice.

 For annual (or longer) payers, an additional "true up" invoice will be generated at the end of the Usage Period to add those users to the balance of your annual subscription.
 For example, if there were 7 months remaining and you used 10 Billable Users beyond what you've already purchased, we would send an invoice for 7 [months] * 10 [users] * [user cost]